 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.

-For liver cancer, the staging information below is specifically for HCC and is based on whether a tumor is resectable (able to be surgically removed).
-When resection is not an option, the doctor will use additional factors, such as overall liver function, to determine the treatment plan and predict prognosis.
+For liver cancer, the staging information below is specifically for HCC and is based on whether a tumor is able to be surgically removed.
+When surgery is not an option, the doctor will use additional factors, such as overall liver function, to determine the treatment plan and predict prognosis.

 Localized resectable.
-Cancer is in one place in the liver, and the other part of the liver is healthy.
-The cancer is resectable, meaning it can be removed through surgery.
+Cancer is only in one place in the liver, and the other part of the liver is healthy.
+The cancer is resectable, meaning it can be removed using surgery.

 Localized unresectable.
-Cancer is found in one part of the liver, but it cannot be removed by surgery (unresectable).
-A smaller tumor may not always be removable by surgery because the liver itself is seriously damaged (usually with cirrhosis), and there would not be enough of the liver left after the operation to keep a person healthy.
+Cancer is found in only one part of the liver, but it cannot be removed by surgery.
+This makes the tumor "unresectable."
+A smaller tumor may not always be removable by surgery because the liver itself is seriously damaged, usually with cirrhosis, and there would not be enough of the liver left after the operation to keep a person healthy.

 Advanced.
 Cancer has spread throughout the liver and/or to other parts of the body, such as the lungs and bones.